rocq-prover/rocq-prover.org/data/tutorials/guides/1_01_managing_versions.md

 ---
 id: managing-versions
-title: Managing different versions of OCaml and Coq
+title: Managing different versions of OCaml and Rocq
 description: |
-  This page explains how to manage different versions of OCaml and Coq using opam.
+  This page explains how to manage different versions of OCaml and Rocq using opam.
 category: Opam
 ---

 By default, opam will use the global OCaml installation.
-Opam can handle different versions of OCaml and other packages (including Coq) via
-*switches* or *roots*.
+Opam can handle different versions of OCaml and other packages (including Rocq) via *switches* or *roots*.

 ## Switches